robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-8-mentor-materials.md

 #### Focused development area

 - Teacher, with the support of a colleague, accumulates and refines a range of high-quality models that can be used to exemplify what success looks like to pupils.
-- Teacher focuses pupils' attention on the key components, e.g. using evidence in a paragraph, of a range of high-quality model examples and explains the quality of these key components to pupils, e.g. that the evidence must support the argument the writer is making.
+- Teacher focuses pupils’ attention on the key components, e.g. using evidence in a paragraph, of a range of high-quality model examples and explains the quality of these key components to pupils, e.g. that the evidence must support the argument the writer is making.
 - Teacher ensures pupils engage with the key components of the models, so they are more likely to be remembered.
 - Teacher, with the support of a colleague, identifies misconceptions that may arise from the models and plans to prevent these. - Teacher explicitly teaches pupils how to use models to plan, monitor and evaluate their work to support independence and academic success.